 Students are NOT required to get parking permits to park on Kirkwood lots, but are required to follow basic parking rules such as parking in designated areas only.
 If you get a Kirkwood parking ticket, pay at the Cashier’s Office in One Stop.

 Breaking city laws, for example parking in handicap spots without a handicap permit, can get you a regular parking ticket from the city where regular fines apply.

 Access this self-service web page to establish or change your K-number password.
 For more information.
-You can log on to change your password from any machine that you don’t have to use your Kirkwood ID to log into, including your personal computer.
+You can log on to change your password from any machine that you don’t have to use your Kirkwood ID to log into.

-There will be a prayer room available for the fall semester in Room 359, Benton Hall has been reserved on Fridays from noon to 2:00pm.
+There will be a prayer room available for the fall semester on Fridays in Benton Hall 355, from noon-2:00.
+It’s scheduled from August 4th thru December 15th.
 You may visit the International Programs office 1154 Linn Hall on the Cedar Rapids Main campus if you have any questions.
 This service is available to all students.

 Printing and Student Print Quota

 There are various places around campus where students can print.
 The two main ones are the library and the computer lab at both campuses.
 Both have black and white and color printers.
 Scroll up to Color Printing.